 There is no cure for genital herpes.
 But the symptoms can be lessened and prevented with treatment.
 Treatment can also reduce the risk of infecting others.

 Your health care provider may prescribe antiviral medications to help prevent or reduce the pain and discomfort from an outbreak of symptoms.
-And medication taken on a daily basis to suppress the virus can reduce the risk of passing the virus on.
+Medication taken on a daily basis to suppress the virus can reduce the number of outbreaks and reduce the risk of infecting others.

 Can Symptoms Come Back?